-Cosmo City residents are upset about the lack of road work progress on their main road, South Africa Drive.
-However, Johannesburg Roads Association has vowed to finish the construction anytime soon.
+Motorists are upset about the endless road corrosion and lack of work progress on their main road, South Africa Drive.

 South Africa Drive became corroded during the sewage crisis early this year.
 After Johannesburg Water finished fixing the sewer line, Johannesburg Roads Agency (JRA) filled the potholes and appeared to have resurfaced the road.
 Construction work appeared to be completed in March, but the road is deteriorating once again.

 Motorists and residents say they feel hopeless despite JRA’s efforts.
 “I think they did not do it properly,” said Calvin Masango.
 “In March I thought the road would be sorted for good.
 But it seems we are now back to the crisis.
 This is surely disturbing because we are getting back to the bumper to bumper traffic situation.”

 “I am now starting to avoid the road because I always arrive late home whenever I use it,” said one motorist.
 “I think the problem is that the local authorities are not updating us about the issue.
 We do not like it when we always get back to bad situations.
 We want to see progress in our community.
 The previous situation saw several cars bumping against each other and it is also going to happen if nothing is done.”

 Local authorities say the project is still moving forward.
 JRA is expected to get back to re-constructing the road as soon as it gets dry.